 Regular groundwater monitoring has been conducted at the landfill before and after site commissioning.
+The current groundwater monitoring well network consists of 11 active monitoring wells.
+As documented in current and historical groundwater reports, data shows the activities of the Silverberry landfill have not impacted groundwater.
 Review of the leak detection sample data indicates that the current leachate collection and containment system(s) are operating properly.